-The Authority is required to maintain fire and lightning coverage on all state-owned buildings and contents through the State Property Fire Insurance Fund (Fund), an internal service fund of the State.
+The Authority is required to maintain all risk coverage on all state-owned buildings and contents through the State Property Fire Insurance Fund (Fund), an internal service fund of the State.
 Such coverage is provided at no cost to the Authority for operations supported by the State's General Fund.
-Other operations not supported by the State's General Fund are charged for the coverage.
+Other operations not supported by the State's General Fund are charged for coverage.
 Losses covered by the Fund are subject to a \$5,000 per occurrence deductible.
-However, in order to reduce its premiums, the Authority has established higher deductibles for losses associated with buildings and supporting infrastructure of \$100,000 and \$250,000 on equipment.
+However, in order to reduce its premiums, the Authority has established higher deductibles for losses associated with buildings, equipment, and supporting infrastructure of \$100,000.